-The very low expression levels of the Pak2-3GFP genomic fusion prevented the microscopic visualization of its subcellular localization during nutrient starvation.
+The very low expression levels of the Pak2-3GFP genomic fusion prevented its microscopic visualization during nutrient starvation.
 To circumvent this situation, we obtained a strain expressing a Pak2-GFP fusion under the control of the native pak1+ promoter (ppak1+-Pak2-GFP).
-The relative expression levels of ppak1+-Pak2-GFP during vegetative growth were approximately 2-3 times those of the Pak1-GFP genomic fusion (Figure 2—figure supplement 1B).
-Nevertheless, in contrast to Pak1-GFP, which is targeted at the cell poles and the CAR during vegetative growth with either glucose or glycerol, the ppak1+-Pak2-GFP fusion localized exclusively to the CAR in both conditions (Figure 2E).
-Time-lapse fluorescence microscopy of glycerol-growing cells revealed that Pak2 co-localized with Rlc1 during the entire cytokinetic process, starting with the early steps of CAR assembly and maturation to the later stages of ring constriction (Figure 2F).
+The relative expression levels of ppak1+-Pak2-GFP were approximately 2-3 fold higher than those of the Pak1-GFP genomic fusion (Figure 2-figure supplement 1D).
+However, in contrast to Pak1-GFP, which is targeted to the cell poles and the CAR during vegetative growth with either glucose or glycerol, the ppak1+-Pak2-GFP fusion localized exclusively to the CAR under both conditions (Figure 2E).
+Pak2 co-localized with Rlc1 throughout the cytokinetic process in glycerol-grown cells, from the early steps of CAR assembly and maturation to the later stages of ring constriction (Figure 2-figure supplement 1E).

-Compared to wild-type cells, Pak1-M460G and pak2∆ cells did not display cytokinetic, septation, or growing defects during respiration with glycerol as a carbon source (Figure 2G-J).
-Strikingly, cells from a Pak1-M460G pak2∆ double mutant showed a noticeable increase in the average time for CAR assembly and disassembly (Fig 2G,H), a multiseptated phenotype (Figure 2I), and a moderated growth defect in glycerol-rich medium with respect to the wild type, Pak1-M460G, and pak2∆ single mutants (Figure 2J).
-Taken together, our observations support that Pak1 is fully responsible for in vivo Rlc1 phosphorylation at Ser35 during fermentative growth, whereas Pak2, whose expression is induced upon nutrient starvation, collaborates with Pak1 to phosphorylate Rlc1 at this residue to regulate cytokinesis during respiratory growth.
+Compared to wild-type cells, pak1-M460G and pak2∆ cells showed no defects in cytokinesis, septation, or growth during respiration (Figure 2F-H; Figure 2-figure supplement 1F).
+Strikingly, the mean times for CAR assembly and constriction, as well as ring constriction rates, were longer in pak1-M460G pak2∆ double mutant cells (Figure 2F,G). pak1-M460G pak2∆ cells were also multiseptated (Figure 2-figure supplement 1F) and displayed a growth defect in this carbon source (Figure 2H).
+Our observations support that Pak1 is entirely responsible for the in vivo Rlc1 phosphorylation at Ser35 during fermentation, whereas Pak2, whose expression is induced upon nutrient starvation, collaborates with Pak1 to phosphorylate Rlc1 at this residue to regulate cytokinesis during respiratory growth.

-PAK phosphorylation of Rlc1 becomes critical for S. pombe cytokinesis during respiration due to impaired For3-dependent actin cable nucleation imposed by SAPK activation
+Rlc1 phosphorylation is critical for cytokinesis during respiration due to reduced actin cable nucleation imposed by SAPK activation